terciopelo/leachs_storm-petrel_radseq_pipeline/README.md

 * L (number of observed sites, including monomorphic sites).
 See text in previous sections.
 * whether_folded: if using an unfolded spectrum, change this to false
 * SFS: take the SFS (without the 0 bin) that you generated in Step 8 and paste it here
-* project_dir: the directory you wanted created to hold your stairway analysis files and results
+* project_dir: the directory you want created to hold your Stairway analysis files and results
-* mu: mutation rate--can set this if known
+* mu: mutation rate--can set this to a dfferent species-specific value if known
 * year_per_generation: if you don't know this, can check: https://doi.org/10.1111/cobi.13486
 ```
 #example blueprint file